LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Return Type
 -----------

+.. index:: tag literal

-Specifying a return type for a signature enforces that the value returned by the associated code block is of a specific type.
+Specifying a return type for a signature enforces that the value returned by its code block is of a specific type.
 If a method returns a value having a type that does not pass the "isA" test for the specified return type, then a failure is generated.
 (The "isA" test involves calling the object's ``isA`` method with the constraint; if a non-zero value is returned, then it passes.
 See `~null->isA` for details about this member method.)
 Specifying a return type provides knowledge to the caller of the method about the method's resulting value.
 It also ensures the method's developer that their programming is correct, at least with respect to the method returning the proper value type.
 Specifying a return type is optional, and a method without a specified return type may return values of any type, or may return no value at all (in which case the value returned to the caller is "void").

 The return type for a signature is specified at the end of the signature, following the parameter list parentheses, by including two colons (``::``)